railsinstaller/railsinstaller-windows/README.md

 1. Implement your new feature and/or fix your bug in your newly forked Railsinstaller project code.

-  * The configuration file for specifying required packages can be found at config/railsinstaller.yml file.
+  * The configuration file for specifying required packages can be found at config/railsinstaller.yml.

-  * Building of the installer into the stage path for packaging is implemented by the Ruby code in the lib/ directory, starting with the file lib/railsinstaller/actions.rb.
+  * Building of the installer into the stage path for packaging is implemented by Ruby code in the lib/ directory, starting with the file lib/railsinstaller/actions.rb.

-  * Methods called by the actions file are implemented by lib/railsinstaller/methods.rb.
+  * Methods called by the actions.rb file are implemented by lib/railsinstaller/methods.rb.

 1. Next build all components onto the stage (into the stage/ directory).